Nikhildhasmana89/react-todo-app/README.md

-#To-Do List App
+📝 To-Do List App

-A simple and intuitive to-do list application that allows you to manage your tasks efficiently.
-You can add new tasks, edit existing ones, mark them as complete, and delete them when they're no longer needed.
+A simple and intuitive to-do list application where you can add, edit, toggle (mark complete/incomplete), and remove your tasks.
+Built for productivity and ease of use.

-#✨ Features
+🚀 Features
-Create New Tasks: Quickly add new to-do items.

-Edit Tasks: Modify the text of your tasks if you make a mistake or need to update them.

-Toggle Completion: Mark tasks as complete or incomplete with a single click.
+✅ Add new tasks

+✏️ Edit existing tasks

+🔄 Toggle task completion status

-Delete Tasks: Remove tasks you've finished or no longer need.
+❌ Remove tasks

-Simple & Clean UI: A user-friendly interface that focuses on functionality.
+💾 (Optional: If your app has persistence) Save tasks to local storage

+📸 Preview

+(Optional: Add a screenshot or GIF showing your app in action)

-#🛠️ Technologies Used
+🛠️ Technologies Used
-ReactJS

-Tailwind CSS

-JavaScript
+react.js
+javascript
+tailwindcss